nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 1. In the Navigation tabs, select Global Configuration and select the Trusted Anchors sub-tab.
 2. In the anchor section, click Delete.
 3. Confirm the deletion by clicking Yes.

+## 5.9 Publishing global configuration over HTTPS

+Starting from version 7.4.0, the Central Server supports publishing global configuration over HTTP and HTTPS.
+Instead, before version 7.4.0, only HTTP was supported.

+Starting from version 7.4.0, a new private key and a self-signed TLS certificate are created automatically when installing a new Central Server or upgrading an existing installation from an older version.
+After the installation or upgrade, the Central Server Administrator must manually apply for a TLS certificate from a trusted Certificate Authority (CA) and then configure the certificate.
+The CA must be trusted by the Security Server's Java installation.
+More information about configuring the TLS certificate on the Central Server is available in the Central Server Installation Guide [CSI](#13-references).

+Applying for a TLS certificate issued by a trusted CA is required, because the Security Server does not trust the new automatically generated self-signed certificate by default.
+The Security Server supports disabling certificate verification, but disabling it in production environments is not recommended.
+More information is available in the `[configuration-client]` section of the System Parameters User Guide [UG-SYSPAR](#13-references).

+When upgrading from a version < 7.4.0 to a version >= 7.4.0, the configuration anchor must be re-generated and imported to all the Security Servers to enable downloading global configuration over HTTPS.

 # 6. The Management Requests System
 ## 6.1 Registration Requests